MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 4. `git push -u origin master` to push changes upstream to rempte repo (origin) from local (master); will prompt for GitHub username and password

-To summarise, once local and remote repositories are set up, the only three `git` commands you will really use most of the time are:
+To summarise, once local and remote repositories are set up, the only three commands you will really use most of the time are:

 `git add --all`